dixg/dixg/README.md

 ## About Me
 ###
-I'm love building solutions for real-world scenarios.
+I love building solutions for real-world scenarios.
 I am currently pursuing masters in Computer Science from California State University, East Bay.
 Prior to Masters, I have worked as Data Analyst at Moody's and State Street for 3 years.

 ## Tools and Technology: